-For some version control systems, it is possible to specify not only the path to the repository, but also a scope within the repository.
+For some systems, it is possible to specify not only the path to the repository, but also a scope within the repository.
 Trac will then only show information related to the files and changesets below that scope.
 The Subversion backend for Trac supports this; for other types, check the corresponding plugin's documentation.

-Example of a configuration for a Subversion repository used as the default repository:
+Example of a configuration for a Subversion repository: